Ficool

 She turned.

-Walked toward the door.
+Walked toward the door 🚪.

 Stepped outside—

-A steel training weight.
+A massive steel training weight dropped from above.

-The size of a horse.
+The size of a horse 🐎.

-The ground shook 💥.
+The ground trembled 🌍.

-She was already unconscious.
+She was already unconscious 😴.

-Silence swallowed the hall.
+Silence swallowed everything.

-He stood calmly, rope in his hand, as if he had just finished ringing a bell 🔔.
+Like he had just finished ringing a bell 🔔.

 No rush.